1. Health Hub

 Individualized meal plans, often created with a registered dietitian's (RDN) guidance, consider factors like age, gender, activity level, and medication regimen to ensure that carbohydrate intake aligns with an individual's specific needs.

-Shopping for Diabetes-Friendly Bread
+Shopping for diabetes-friendly bread

 For individuals managing type 1 or type 2 diabetes, reading the ingredient list on the packaging of any store-bought bread is essential.
 Many types of bread are processed with added sugar or sweeteners like high fructose corn syrup.
 These ingredients are added to bread to make it tastier, but these substances can seriously affect blood glucose levels, posing a potential danger to people with diabetes.